travisbutcher/local-government-online-apps/doc/FAQ.md

 #### Why the emphasis on linting JavaScript and JSON?

-In order to help catch typographic errors, all JavaScript & JSON in the repository is validated ("[lint][]ed") except for third-party libraries and the computer-generated language-specific phrase files in the [nls/ folder][].
+In order to help catch typographic errors, all JavaScript & JSON in the repository is validated ("[lint][]ed") except for third-party libraries.
 That way, you have a known starting point for your modifications to files.

 The value of linting can be illustrated by the following snippet of a configuration file.
 On a slow computer, you may not notice mistyping.
 And it's very difficult for the web app to tell you the problem: the JSON parser that it uses just tells it that the JSON can't be interpreted -- the whole file is bad in some way.